 Learn more about the residency requirement »

-We recommend that all new students apply for housing as soon as the housing application is available on the RPS website—even if you’re not sure you’re coming to IU.
+We recommend that all new students apply for housing as soon as the housing contract and application form are available on the RPS website—this is typically in February for the upcoming fall semester.
 Your housing preferences will be given priority based on the date your application received.

 Choosing residence halls and roommates